FAQs - How do Perkins eLearning classes work?

 What are the costs to participate?

 Costs will vary by the length of the class, and based on the type of credits offered.
 You can expect to pay between $200 and $500 for a 5-8 week class.
-Graduate credits may be offered at a higher price through Fitchburg State University.
-Watch for early bird and group pricing when classes are announced!
+Graduate credits may be offered for an additional fee through Fitchburg State University.
+Watch for early bird and group pricing on selected courses.